AdventHealth Ocala: Partnership

 In September 2024, AdventHealth Ocala gave two financial endowments totaling $3 million to the CF Foundation.
 The AdventHealth Nursing Endowment and the AdventHealth Sciences Endowment will go to purchasing equipment and student scholarships.
-On January 30, 2025, the 42,500-square-foot, AdventHealth Center for Nursing opened on the campus of College of Central Florida.
+On January 30, 2025, the 42500 sqfoot, AdventHealth Center for Nursing opened on the campus of College of Central Florida.
 Money to have the nursing center built came from AdventHealth Ocala, the Marion County Hospital District, the Florida Legislature, Marion County Board of Commissioners and others.